MicahElliott/captain/README.md

 ### Trigger Spec

+If you can invoke a CLI tool, then you already know how to add it to Captain.
+The spec is basically just the command line!

 There is a tiny DSL that is used to specify each "trigger" in a control file.
 Here's an example of a custom trigger.
 The first part, up to the colon is the name and optional glob filter.
 The second part is the command to run, and a